signalpoint/jDrupal/README.md

 jDrupal
 =======

-An HTML5 JavaScript library for Drupal.
+An pure JavaScript library for a RESTful Drupal website.

-The library utilizes the Services module (3.5 or later) to provide an asynchronous RESTful API to Drupal websites for JavaScript applications.

 ```
 node_load(123, {